piazzai/spacepaper/README.md

 bash wallpaper.sh 3072 1920 jupiter
 ```

 It is also possible to generate wallpapers for all of the images at once by omitting the last argument, as in `bash wallpaper.sh 4096 2304`.
-The generated wallpapers are saved to the `wallpaper` folder in PNG format.
-Wallpapers pre-generated for some common display sizes are already included in the `samples` folder.
+The generated images are saved to the `wallpaper` folder in PNG format.
+For convenience, pre-generated images for some common display sizes are included in the `samples` folder.

 ## Bugs